davidlaprade/davidlaprade.github.io/_drafts/2019-01-29-my-biggest-doubt-about-btc.md

 able to send her kids to college, how C's down-payment is gone and his kids are sleeping 3 to a room, how D lost her retirement and will have to continue working indefinitely.
 Etc. The stories would be poignant.
 They'd trend, maybe even go viral.
-The point is: they'd resonate with most people in the cryptocurrency community, especially those who have significant amounts of money in Bitcoin.
+The point is: they'd get mainstream attention (because Bitcoin is in the public eye), and they'd resonate with most people in the cryptocurrency community, especially those who have significant amounts of money in Bitcoin.